lmaonator/jellyfin-plugin-runscripts/README.md

 The plugin passes only a select subset of attributes from the event arguments (eg. `PlaybackStopEventArgs`) to the script as a JSON serialized environment variable `EVENT_ARGS`.
-This is necessary because lage play queues fail with `System.ComponentModel.Win32Exception: Argument list too long` and the script would not be executed.
+This is necessary because large play queues fail with `System.ComponentModel.Win32Exception: Argument list too long` and the script would not be executed.

 The attributes are: